Karen E. Fleeman, CMT

 This comprehensive program of soft-tissue manipulation balances the body’s central nervous system with the musculoskeletal system.
 Based on neurological laws that explain how the central nervous system initiates and maintains pain, the goal is to help relieve the pain and dysfunction by understanding and alleviating the underlying cause.
 Neuromuscular therapy can help individuals who experience distortion and biomechanical dysfunction, which is often a symptom of a deeper problem.
 It is also used to locate and release spasms and hypercontraction in the tissue, eliminate trigger points that cause referred pain, rebuild the strength of injured tissues, assist venous and lymphatic flow, and restore postural alignment, proper biomechanics, and flexibility to the tissues.

-Reiki healing is a hands-on energy healing art.
-It was originated in Japan in the early 20th century by Mikao Usui, who had a life-changing experience of light and energy that he recognized as reiki--sacred life force--and that awakened his innate healing abilities.
-He developed a system of practices that enabled others to become effective healers.
-In a reiki healing session, the practitioner, trained to access and serve as a channel for the life force (ki or chi), places her hands on or just above the clients body in order to activate healing energy within receptive points on the body.
+Reiki is a form of energy healing.
+It was originated in Japan in the early 20th century by Mikao Usui, who had a life-changing experience of light and energy that he recognized as "reiki," the sacred life force that awakened his innate healing abilities.
+He developed a system of practices that enabled others to become effective practitioners.
+In a reiki healing session, the practitioner, trained to access and serve as a channel for the life force (Qi or chi), places his or her hands on or just above the clients body in order to activate healing energy within receptive points on the body.
 The practitioners hands move progressively with a passive touch through twelve positions on the body, remaining in each position for three to five minutes.
 As a harmonic flow of energy is strengthened, within the client and practitioner, healing occurs through the return of physical, mental, and spiritual balance.